2 Data Manipulation

 data <- data %>% select(PlotID, ForestType, ForestTypeName, Biomass)

-Now I decided to arrange the data by Forest type
+Now we have decided to arrange the data by Forest type.

 data %>%